1Salivan1/collabs-backand/README.md

 # How to start

+## 1. Create database

-To start, you need to create a Mongodb cloud storage, since at the moment the solution has been created using it.
+First you need to create a PostgreSQL database.
+Queries to create tables for the database are stored in `src/sql/db.sql`.

-### 1. Install dependencies
+## 2. Install dependencies

 For npm:
 `npm install`;